 Endometriosis may affect a woman’s egg quality, but researchers have not discovered why it does.

 Specific reasons for the cause of pain associated with the disease are unknown.
 Researchers found that unusually high levels of chemical messengers in women with the disorder can heighten pain perception.

 The presence of endometriosis is generally discovered by a doctor since many women do not experience symptoms.
 Our doctors can conduct an examination of a woman’s pelvic area if she is having symptoms or issues with becoming pregnant.

 The physician will look for uncommon uterine positioning or abnormal cysts of the ovaries.
 Lesions can be seen in the vagina or cervix in some cases.
 The disease can only be confirmed by a doctor through surgery in order to positively identify lesions.
 At the time of laparoscopy, the physician can either remove or ablate the endometriosis that is present.

 After a woman is diagnosed with the disorder, the doctor will evaluate the best course of treatment depending on if the symptoms are severe and if the woman is trying to become pregnant soon.
 No known cure exists for it, but treatment is available to help symptoms.

 Doctors discuss the available forms of treatment with patients based on a woman’s symptoms and condition.
 Women with endometriosis usually can still carry a child depending on the severity of their condition.

 Over-the-counter pain medication can help lessen pain caused by endometriosis.
-Birth control medication can reduce the amount of hormones in women, helping to lesson the symptoms of endometriosis.
-After medication is stopped, lesions usually present because the hormones are no longer suppressed.
+Birth control medication can reduce the amount of hormones in women, helping to lessen the symptoms of endometriosis.
+After the medication is stopped, lesions usually present because the hormones are no longer suppressed.

 Laparoscopy is a minimally invasive surgery common for treating endometriosis.
 This surgery is best performed by a fertility specialist who will insert a narrow instrument to view the inner reproductive organs while surgically ablating lesions with a laser or removing the lesions.
 Laparoscopic surgery for women with endometriosis generally decreases pain in 60 to 80 percent of cases.
 For women wishing to conceive, laparoscopy is the preferred treatment since the patient can resume attempts at achieving pregnancy quicker than with medications.